Clicky

 Two People Helping Each Other and God Helps Those Who Help Themselves

-He is a loving God who can provide us with all that we need, not necessarily all that we want.
-Our physical and temporal needs are not paramount to God.
-Heaven awaits us.
-Remember Calvary and the time Christ died for us.
-His biblical ministry is to help us become righteous and transformed into His image—a loving and benevolent creation of God.
+He is a loving God who can provide us with all that we need, not necessarily all that we want, for His will for us surpasses our understanding.
+Jesus’ biblical ministry is to help us become righteous and transformed into His image—a loving and benevolent creation of God.

 1. Thank you for a very balanced discussion of this topic.
 Too many are quick to dismiss the statement out of hand without considering many of the points you made here.
 Well done.
 I would point out that in his later life there are indications that Benjamin Franklin moved from deism to Christianity.